-- If the study calls for use of a remote application for obtaining and/or documenting consent that is not listed in the CHLA Approved Applications, you will need to open a Technology Contract Review (TCR) Service Request (SR) ticket. - The TCR process is to approve the architecture and the security of the remote application. - For more details on how to create this TCR SR ticket, please see the TCR website: https://is.chla.usc.edu/trc/. - You can also contact the CHLA Service Desk by calling 323-361-4444 or emailing CHLA Service Desk Help@chla.usc.edu.
+- If the study calls for use of a remote application for obtaining and/or documenting consent that is not listed above, you will need to open a Technology Contract Review (TCR) Service Request (SR) ticket. - 2.
+The TCR process is to approve the architecture and the security of the remote application. - 3.
+For more details on how to create this TCR SR ticket, please see the TCR website: https://is.chla.usc.edu/trc/. - 4.
+You can also contact the CHLA Service Desk by calling 323-361-4444 or emailing CHLA Service Desk Help@chla.usc.edu.